-Twenty years ago, in the summer of 1999, this website was launched.
+Twenty years ago, in the summer of 1999, this website was born.

-On June 13th 2000, I moved to the US to study at the Stony Brook University, where in 2003 I got my BS in Computer Science, followed in 2005 by an MS in Computer Science.
-After graduation, in the spring of 2005, I started working as a developer in small web development company located on Long Island, few miles east of New York City.
+On June 13th 2000, I moved to the US to study at the Stony Brook University, where I graduated in 2003 with a BS in Computer Science, and in 2005 with an MS in Computer Science.
+After graduation, I started working as a web developer in a development company located on Long Island, few miles from New York City.

 My love for photography was born somewhere in between playing with my father’s old Russian rangefinder, and with my first film reflex, a used Minolta X300.
-Somewhere in my attic I still have boxes and drawers full of negatives and prints of some of the best shots taken with those cameras, mostly shot on either the bold Kodak Gold 1000 or on the grainy black and white T-Max 3200.
+I used to have boxes full of negatives and prints of some of the best shots taken with those cameras, mostly shot on either the bold Kodak Gold 1000 film, or on the grainy black and white T-Max 3200.

-This long journey into the fantastic world of photography left me with some dear memories, which I would like to revisit in more details with you:
+This long journey into the fantastic world of photography left me with some dear memories, which I would like to revisit here with you.